Signs that suggest you are in ketosis

 - Effect on epilepsy: Ketosis can reduce seizures in people suffering from epilepsy, especially those who did not respond to other treatment methods.
 Many children with epilepsy have experienced significant reductions in seizures while following a ketogenic diet and some have seen complete remission.

-Ketosis is safe in most people, but it can have some negative effects, especially in the beginning.
+Ketosis is safe for most people, but it can have some negative effects, especially in the beginning.
 They are typically temporary and not serious.
-The negative effects include
+The 5 negative effects include

 - Keto flu: At the beginning of ketosis, people may experience a range of negative symptoms.
 They are often called the “low carb flu” or “keto flu” because they resemble symptoms of the flu.